 Promotion and servicing expenses, which represent approximately 38.8% of total expenses in 2002, include distribution plan payments to financial intermediaries for distribution of sponsored mutual funds and cash management services' products and amortization of deferred sales commissions paid to financial intermediaries for the sale of Back-End Load Shares under the System.
 See "Capital Resources and Liquidity" and "Note 14.
-Commitments and Contingencies" of the consolidated financial statements contained in Item 8 of this Annual Report on Form 10-K. Also included in this expense category are travel and entertainment, advertising, promotional materials, and investment meetings and seminars for financial intermediaries that distribute the Operating Partnership's mutual fund products.
+Commitments and Contingencies" of the Operating Partnership's consolidated financial statements contained in Item 8 of this Annual Report on Form 10-K. Also included in this expense category are travel and entertainment, advertising, promotional materials, and investment meetings and seminars for financial intermediaries that distribute the Operating Partnership's mutual fund products.

 Promotion and servicing expenses decreased 8.8% and increased 5.8% in 2002 and 2001, respectively.
 The decrease in 2002 was primarily due to lower distribution plan payments from lower average mutual fund assets under management and to decreases in travel and entertainment and printing costs.
 The increase in 2001 was due primarily to higher floor brokerage expenses from the Bernstein Acquisition, as expenses of the acquired Bernstein business were included for all of 2001 and for one quarter of 2000, and an increase in amortization of deferred sales commissions of \$11.1 million as a result of sales of Back-End Load Shares.
+Other promotion and servicing expenses increased for 2001 primarily as a result of higher travel and entertainment costs due to the full year impact of the Bernstein Acquisition.